 - 1. Verify the identity of the returned child as the missing child while assessing the child's safety and gathering available information about possible predators. - 2.
 During the verification process, determine whether intervention services are needed to ensure that the child can safely remain in the home and ensure that arrangements are made for delivery of these services.
-These include but are not limited to mental health and/or physical health examinations and arrangements for family counseling. - Complete designated supplemental reports and cancel all outstanding notifications to include any NCIC/ACJIC Missing Person file entry.
+These include but are not limited to mental health and/or physical health examinations and arrangements for family counseling. - 3.
+Complete designated supplemental reports and cancel all outstanding notifications to include any NCIC/ACJIC Missing Person file entry.
 Supplemental reports should describe the child's activities while missing and the circumstances of the recovery/return.

 Subject: Effective Date: Revised Date:

 Written Directive System March 16, 2015 March 19, 2019

 Title: Pages: Distribution:

 Missing Persons 7 All Members

-G1 : C CD 1: 4

-Cross Reference: Chief of Police Approval
+Cross Reference: CALEA Reference Chapters 41.2.5 Chief of Police Approval Torry Mack

-CALEA Reference Chapters Todd Pinion

-41.2.5